Embedding user-centred thinking: designing a new B2B system for Thames Water

 • conducted all user research

-• collaborate with subject-matter experts to map and redesign complex processes
+• collaborated with subject-matter experts to map and redesign complex processes

 • supported the product team through roadmap changes and delivery planning